superRaytin/github-style-page/README.md

 - **options:** deal with some optional parameters, see [options](#options) for detail.
 - **callback:** a function to be executed when converting is complete.

+> Note: if `targetDir` set to null, the converted content will not be saved as a file, but will be passed to the callback.

 Below is an example:

 ```js